Medications to Treat Alcohol Withdrawal Symptoms

 Individuals who have moderate to severe alcohol withdrawal or prolonged alcohol withdrawal symptoms are typically older than 30 and/or have histories of chronic and heavy alcohol abuse.
 Individuals who have moderate to severe alcohol symptoms may also express complicated withdrawal from alcohol and the syndrome known as delirium tremens (significant mental confusion, disorientation, visual or other hallucinations, and potential for seizures).
 This syndrome typically appears in individuals with histories of very chronic and heavy alcohol abuse.

 The treatment of the withdrawal syndrome from alcohol is based on the presentation of the symptoms expressed by the individual.
-Mild alcohol withdrawal may only require the use specific medications to treat headaches, nausea, irritability, insomnia, etc., whereas moderate to severe alcohol withdrawal symptoms may require 24-hour monitoring and significant medical intervention.
+Mild alcohol withdrawal may only require the use of specific medications to treat headaches, nausea, irritability, insomnia, etc., whereas moderate to severe alcohol withdrawal symptoms may require 24-hour monitoring and significant medical intervention.

 Medications Used to Treat Withdrawal from Alcohol